Updated: Key Changes from Previous Regulations in CMMC 32 CFR Part 170

 Previous Approach: Under DFARS 252.204-7012, contractors were required to implement NIST SP 800-171 security controls to protect CUI.
 However, compliance was based on self-attestation, where companies asserted they met security requirements without an external audit.

-New Approach Under CMMC 32 CFR Part 170: The new rule eliminates reliance on self-attestation for many contractors handling CUI.
+New Approach Under CMMC 2.1, codified at 32 CFR Part 170 (2025): The new rule eliminates reliance on self-attestation for many contractors handling CUI.
 Organizations must undergo third-party assessments (C3PAO-led or government-led) to verify compliance for certain levels.
 Self-assessments remain permitted only for Level 1 and some Level 2 organizations.
 A Plan of Action and Milestones (POA&M) policy allows limited corrective action periods (180 days) before certification revocation.

 Need to see where independent verification fits into the broader CMMC framework?
 Learn more.